-Honors & Awards » Tom Osborne Citizenship Team (2014) » Academic All-Big Ten (2013) » Nebraska Scholar-Athlete Honor Roll (Fall, 2012) » Big Ten Freshman of the Week (vs. Idaho State) » Brook Berringer Citizenship Team (2013) » Nebraska Student-Athlete HERO Leadership Award (2013)
+Honors & Awards » Academic All-Big Ten (2013) » Nebraska Scholar-Athlete Honor Roll (Fall, 2012) » Big Ten Freshman of the Week (vs. Idaho State, 2012) » Brook Berringer Citizenship Team (2013, 2014, 2015) » Tom Osborne Citizenship Team (2014) » Nebraska Student-Athlete HERO Leadership Award (2013)

-Cross carried 15 times for 76 yards and a a touchdown against Illinois.
+Cross scored his 10th career touchdown from a yard out against Southern Miss.
+Against South Dakota State, he posted his second two-TD game of the year, and rushing for 60 yards on 10 carries.
+Cross carried 15 times for 76 yards and a touchdown against Illinois.
 He then carried a career-high 16 times for 56 yards and two touchdowns at Purdue, giving him three straight games with 50 or more rushing yards.
-Against Michigan State, Cross had a career-long 51-yard touchdown run in the third quarter.
+Against Michigan State, Cross had a season-long 51-yard touchdown run in the third quarter.

 2012 (Freshman) Cross played in all 14 games and was one of four I-backs to top 300 rushing yards and average better than 5.0 yards per carry.
-Cross finished with 55 carries for 324 yards.
-Cross was third on the team in rushing touchdowns with seven, including five touchdowns in Big Ten play.
-He had at least seven carries five times.
-Cross was impressive in his debut against Southern Miss, rushing 11 times for 62 yards.
+He finished with 55 carries for 324 yards.
+Cross was third on the team in rushing touchdowns with seven, including five in Big Ten play.

+Cross rushed 11 times for 62 yards in his debut against Southern Miss.
 Against Arkansas State, Cross scored his first career touchdown on a two-yard run in the fourth quarter.
 He finished with 66 yards against the Red Wolves, including a season-long 44-yard run.
-Cross helped Nebraska roll up 385 rushing yards against Idaho State, by rushing for 100 yards and a touchdown on 12 carries.
+Cross had his first 100-yard day with 100 yards on 12 carries vs. Idaho State.

 As a junior, Cross rushed for 600 yards and nine touchdowns, despite being limited to five games because of an injury.
 As a sophomore, he helped Flowery Branch High School to a 10-4 record and a playoff berth by rushing for 1,417 yards and 17 touchdowns.

 Cross also competed in track and field, earning a seventh-place medal in shot put his senior season.
 Cross was ranked among the top 35 running backs in the country and the top 50 overall prospects in Georgia by several recruiting outlets.
-Cross also visited Kentucky and East Carolina, and had numerous other offers including Tennessee, South Carolina and Georgia Tech.
+Cross also visited Kentucky and East Carolina and had numerous other offers, including Tennessee, South Carolina and Georgia Tech.